Are you planning to set up a photography studio?

 But if you’ve really got the hang of all the gear we mentioned above, go ahead and experiment with more advanced equipment.

-Don’t forget that you can also try some SFX make-up, and create photos which will offer a great base for adding special effects after the shoot.
+Don’t forget that you can also try some SFX make-up and create photos that will offer a great base for adding special effects after the shoot.

 While most beginner photographers opt for a white background, which is the most universal and beginner-friendly, there is nothing wrong with making more of a statement, even on your first try.

-If you have the option, decorate your background, check out what props can be put in the background of your photo, and what colours you can use to spice up the pictures.
-You can also play around with lights, and have a stream of blue or yellow light up the subject of your photos from behind.
+If you have the option, decorate your background, check out what props can be put in the background of your photo and what colors you can use to spice up the pictures.
+You can also play around with lights and have a stream of blue or yellow light up the subject of your photos from behind.

 The best part about setting up a photography studio is that you can get as creative as you’d like.
 A blank canvas studio will give you the opportunity to make your imagination run wild.
 So, what types of things can you do?

 The sky’s the limit, and if you’re lacking inspiration, then check out like Pinterest.
 When it comes to creativity, it’s good to get inspired by other people.
 One idea will lead to another, and before you know it, you’re going to have something that no one’s heard of before!

 📸 You may also like: 16 Useful Studio Photo Shoot Ideas to Stand Out From The Crowd